-FCA Handbook means the FCA's Handbook of rules and guidance as amended from time to time.
+FCA Handbook the FCA Handbook of rules and guidance, including COLL and FUND, as amended or replaced from time to time.

-FCA Rules means the rules contained in COLL and FUND but, for the avoidance of doubt, not including guidance or evidential requirements contained in either sourcebook.
+FCA Rules the rules contained in COLL and FUND but, for the avoidance of doubt, not including guidance or evidential requirements contained in either sourcebook.